Quantum Vision Clustering: Experiments and Results

 \textbf{Quantum Machine} AQC experiments are performed on a D-wave Advantage.
 The system contains at least 5000 qubits and 35,000 couplers implemented as superconducting qubits and Josephson junctions, respectively.
 Every qubit of the D-wave Advantage is connected to 15 other qubits, which needs to be reflected in the sparsity pattern of the cost matrix.
 If a denser matrix is required, chains of qubits are formed that represent a single state.
 The actual parameters can vary due to defective qubits and couplers.
 All experiments use an annealing time of 1600 µs and an additional delay between measurements to reduce the intersample correlation.
 In the following, a single measurement combines an annealing cycle and the subsequent measurement.

 \textbf{Datasets}.
-This work is experimented on two datasets MNIST (Modified National Institute of Standards and Technology) \cite{deng2012mnist} and CIFAR-100 (Canadian Institute for Advanced Research 100) \cite{Krizhevsky09learningmultiple}.
+This work is experimented on two datasets MNIST (Modified National Institute of Standards and Technology) \cite{deng2012mnist} and \RTwoTwo{CIFAR100} \cite{Krizhevsky09learningmultiple}.
 MNIST is a database of handwritten digits commonly used as a benchmark dataset for image classification tasks.
 It contains a collection of 60,000 training images and 10,000 testing images.
 The images are grayscale and have a resolution of 28x28 pixels.
-Each image represents a handwritten digit from 0 to 9, labeled accordingly.
-CIFAR-100 is a more challenging dataset compared to MNIST.
+Each image represents a handwritten digit from 0 to 9, labeled accordingly. \RTwoTwo{CIFAR100} is a more challenging dataset compared to MNIST.
 It comprises 60,000 color images, equally divided into 50,000 training and 10,000 testing images.
-The images have a resolution of 32x32 pixels and are divided into 100 different classes.
+The images have a resolution of $32 \times 32$ pixels and are divided into 100 different classes.
 Each class contains 500 training images and 100 testing images.

 \textbf{Deep Clustering Model}.
 In our work, we have employed AlexNet \cite{krizhevsky2017imagenet} as our feature generator $\mathcal{M}$.
 AlexNet is a convolutional neural network architecture that gained significant attention and revolutionized the field of computer vision when it won the ImageNet Large Scale Visual Recognition Challenge in 2012.
-It consists of multiple layers, including convolutional layers, pooling layers, and fully connected layers.
+It consists of multiple layers, including convolutional, pooling, and fully connected layers.
 AlexNet is known for its deep architecture and rectified linear units (ReLU) as activation functions, which help capture complex features from input images.
 Using AlexNet as our feature generator, we leverage its ability to extract high-level and discriminative features from images.
 The feature dimension $d = 64$.
 These features are then fed into the initial clustering algorithms $\mathcal{K}$.
-As defined in the previous works, we employ K-Nearish Neighbors (K-NN) algorithm as $\mathcal{K}$ to find $k=32$ closest neighbors of a datapoint and form it as a cluster.
+As defined in the previous works, we employ the K-Nearish Neighbors (K-NN) algorithm as $\mathcal{K}$ to find $k=32$ closest neighbors of a datapoint and form it as a cluster.
 It is important to note that these clusters contain false positive samples.
-For this reason, we employ Clusformer \cite{Nguyen_2021_CVPR} as a Deep Clustering Model to clean these clusters.
+For this reason, we employ Clusformer \cite{Nguyen_2021_CVPR} \RTwoThree{(as the role of $\mathcal{M}$ in Eqn \eqref{eqn:ClusteringAlgorithm}) which is a transformer-based architecture designed for unsupervised large-scale recognition such as facial or visual landmark clustering.
+The goal of Clusformer is to detect noisy or hard samples inside clusters.
+This approach promises to refine the clustering results from K-NN.}

 \textbf{Evaluation Protocol} For face clustering, to measure the similarity between two clusters with a set of points, we use Fowlkes Mallows Score (FMS).
 This score is computed by taking the geometry mean of precision and recall.
 Thus, FMS $F_B$ is also called Pairwise-Fscore as follows,